 arpschuino

-arpschuino32
+wilulu32 and arpschuino32

 You have followed the arpschuino32 connection tutorial, now it's time to configure your board.